mtmclennan/ScoutChase-showcase/README.md

 **ScoutChase is an actively developed working prototype and portfolio case study.**

-It is suitable for demonstrating the product architecture and workflow, but it should not be interpreted as a production SaaS service yet.
+The current build demonstrates the core Scout → approval → Chase workflow with real application logic and provider integrations.
+It is not being presented as a finished production SaaS product.

 This public repository contains the case study and screenshots.
 The application source code, configuration, credentials, and private implementation details remain in a private repository.